CodeYourFuture/GitHomeworkFixErrors/homework.md

 What does it mean to "Commit your changes"?

-Send you code to Github
+Send your code to Github

 ## Question 16

 What program do we use to write code at CodeYourFuture?

-Microsoft Word
+VisualStudioCode

 ## Question 17

 What do you use "Commit Messages" for?

-To record what changes you made to the code
+To record what changes you made to the code.

 ## Question 18